 Periodic reports on the progress of the 2014 Renewal Plan can be found here.

-The Civil Service Employee Engagement Survey (CSEES) will take place in September 2020 from Monday 14th to Friday 25th.
+The Civil Service Employee Engagement Survey (CSEES) took place in September 2020.
 The CSEES is a key action of the Civil Service Renewal Plan and has previously taken place in September 2015 and 2017.

 The CSEES is designed to let you have your say in relation to your job, your manager and the leadership of your organisation.
 The purpose of the CSEES is to measure and evaluate employee engagement, well-being, coping with change and commitment to the organisation.

 The spirit of the survey is about employee engagement and making the working lives of civil servants better.
 While these are unprecedented times, it is critical to obtain your feedback and to feed into the future strategic direction of the Civil Service and the next phase of Civil Service Renewal.